svnty/homosexuality-simulator/README.md

 To be a homosexual an individual had to be recessive in at least one gene associated with same-sex sexual behavior.
 Each R squared value was taken from the GWAS investigation conducted by A. Ganna et al, these R squared values were used as a threshold for a random number generator, if a gene was associated with same-sex sexual behavior with an R squared of 0.2, then any number randomly generated higher than 0.2 and the individual was considered to be homoesexual.

+### Scenario Three

+To be a homosexual an indivdual had to be recessive in at least one gene associated with same-sex behavior.
+The R squared values were taken from scenario two, this time the chance was calculated in series by multiplying the R squared of each gene that was recessive and using the result as the threshold for a random number generator.

 ## Results

+### Scenario One

 ![1.3 Billion people, no chance of homosexual breeding](/img/1_3billion_percent.png?raw=true)

+### Scenario Two

+### Scenario Three

 ## Assets
 [https://github.com/svnty/Homosexuality-Simulator](https://github.com/svnty/Homosexuality-Simulator)